My favourite booking platforms, Scottish providers and other tricks.

 On this page I am sharing my favourite travel resources –

 my preferred booking platforms for flights, transport and accommodation, essential apps and tools to download for a trip to Scotland and other things to keep in mind when preparing your travels.

-Read my practical guide to finding cheap flights to Scotland.
+Click here to read my ALL my tips for finding cheap flights to Scotland.

 For local flights within Scotland (for example to Islay, the Outer Hebrides, Orkney or Shetland, check the local airline Loganair.

 Click here to read my top tips for renting a car in Scotland.

 There are two services I recommend to hire cars in Scotland:

 Auto Europe | A comparison platform where I always find the best deals for car rentals.
 They compare prices from various international car rental agencies and offer great insurance packages (much cheaper than booking insurance directly with the agency).
 I recommend choosing established agencies like Avis, Europcar, Enterprise, Hertz or Sixt, and stay away from low-budget options like Easirent or Keddy because their small print can be vicious, emergency support lacking or deposits super high!